Deltote bellicula (Hübner, 1818)

 This species is unmistakable due to the white chevron on the lower outer part of the small brown, gray, and gold colored forewing.

 This species is widely distributed in bog habitats in eastern North America.
-The only record of this species from the Pacific Northwest is from a sphagnum bog.
+The only records of this species from the Pacific Northwest are from sphagnum bogs.

-Deltote bellicula has only been collected once in British Columbia by Jim Troubridge.
-It is found in the Burns Bog in Delta in the lower Fraser Valley.
+Deltote bellicula has only been collected once in British Columbia by Jim Troubridge from the Burns Bog in Delta in the lower Fraser Valley.
+It has also been photographed in the north Okanagan region of southcentral British Columbia.
+It is probably much more widespread than these records suggest but has gone undetected due to lack of sampling in bogs.

-The range of this species extends from the east coast to central Alberta outside of the isolated record from near Vancouver, British Columbia.
-The range in the east extends from the island of Newfoundland to Florida along the Atlantic Coast west to Missouri and Texas.
+The range of this species extends from the east coast to central Alberta outside of the Pacific Northwest.
+The range in the East extends from Newfoundland to Florida along the Atlantic Coast west to Missouri and Texas.

 No information is available regarding larval foodplants for this species.

 Deltote bellicula is a day-flying species and does not come to light.
 It is relatively slow-flying and easy to collect with a net.
-The only Pacific Northwest record is from mid-June.
-It flies in late spring in eastern North America.
+The only Pacific Northwest records are from mid-June.
+It flies during late spring in eastern North America.